wp-plugins/bbpress-new-ui/readme.txt

 Closed and sticky themes are highlighted with a special icon (Screenshot 5)

-New styles for categories: now it looks just fine (Screenshot 6)
+New styles for categories: now they look just fine (Screenshot 6)

-Many changes aimed at improving the use of the forum.
+Many changes which improving the use of the forum.

 == Frequently Asked Questions ==

 = How do I activate a new style? =

 Just activate the plugin.
-The styles are automatically activated.
+The styles will be activated automatically.

 = How can I change the style? =

 Find the tab "New bbPress UI" in the settings in the admin panel and select "switch color" or edit files in inc/css

+= How can I hide the copyright? =

+Find the tab "New bbPress UI" in the settings in the admin panel and select checkbox "hide"

 == Upgrade Notice ==